 The stardust won't settle

-The idea arrived to me fully-formed.
-The moment Bill English uttered his now-infamous line during the Leaders’ debate, I set to work, reshaping David Bowie’s iconic Aladdin Sane cover with the Labour leader.
+The idea arrived fully-formed.
+The moment Bill English uttered his now-infamous line during the Leaders’ debate, they set to work, reshaping David Bowie’s iconic Aladdin Sane cover with the Labour leader.

-Since September the artwork has been shared far and wide: profile pictures, newspaper features, two sell-out poster print runs, t-shirts, a book cover, and at least one cake (a Victoria sponge, I believe).
+Since then the artwork has been shared far and wide: profile pictures, newspaper features, two sell-out poster print runs, t-shirts, book covers, and at least one cake (a Victoria sponge).
 Jacinda Stardust really won’t settle.

-It’s been fun but the demand for prints and merchandise is too great to keep up with, which is why, in the sprit of openness, I am releasing the artwork elements to download here for free under a Creative Commons non-commercial share alike licence.
-This image has become part of Aotearoa New Zealand’s pop culture, and I would like Aotearoa New Zealand to own it.
+Now Todd Atticus has made the artwork elements to download for free under a Creative Commons non-commercial share alike licence.
+This image has become part of Aotearoa New Zealand’s pop culture, and so it's only fitting that it be bequeathed to country.

 That means you can now make t-shirts and canvas bags for yourself, get it tattooed, print out the poster to hang in your living room and adapt it too.
-All I ask is that you do not in any way create or sell commercial products with it or based on it.
-Any questions or commercial licence usage please contact me.
+All the artist asks is that you do not in any way create or sell commercial products with it or based on it.